Alvar aalto's 403 chair

 In conversation with Konstantin Grcic

-When the exhibition Panorama (on the work and philosophy of Konstantin Grcic) moved from the Vitra Design Museum to Arkitektur- och Designcentrum in Stockholm I did a public conversation with the German designer on the eve of the exhibition's public opening.
+When the exhibition Panorama (on the work and philosophy of Konstantin Grcic) moved from the Vitra Design Museum to Arkitektur- och Designcentrum in Stockholm (ARKDES) I chaired a public conversation with the German designer.

 As Pringle of Scoland launched its first knitwear collection incorporating 3D printing, I moderated a talk between Pringle’s creative director Massimo Nicosia, architect Richard Beckett and Head of Material Futures at Central Saint Martins Caroline Till.
 A video of the talk can be viewed here.